deep-floyd/IF/README.md

 The code in this repository is released under the MIT License with modification (see added [point two](https://github.com/deep-floyd/IF/blob/main/LICENSE#L15)).

-The weights are available via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd) and have their own LICENSE.
+The weights will be available soon via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd) and have their own LICENSE.

 ## Limitations and Biases

-The models avaliable in this codebase have known limitations and biases.
+The models available in this codebase have known limitations and biases.
 Please refer to [the model card](https://huggingface.co/DeepFloyd/IF-I-L-v1.0) for more information.

 <!---
 ## Citation